simonzabrocki/GreenGrowthDownloader/README.md

 # Quick Start

+A small command line tool has been made to make 'bulk downloads'.
 The tool lets you define and API name, a path.
 For example:
 - To download from WB data set WB
 - To save in data/ folder set --path data/